Overview of Wisconsin Mortgages

 A financial advisor in Wisconsin can help you plan for the homebuying process.
 Financial advisors can also help with investing and financial planning - including tax, retirement and estate planning - to make sure you are preparing for the future.

 *The FHFA stopped reporting new data in 2018.

 Wisconsin Mortgages Overview

-The conforming limit for every Wisconsin county is the standard $417,000.
-The FHA loan limits see more variation.
-Eleven counties have FHA loan above the standard $271,050.
-They are Columbia, Dane, Green, Iowa, Kenosha, Milwaukee, Ozaukee, Pierce, St. Croix, Washington and Waukesha, and their limits range from $271,400 to $365,700.
+The conforming loan limit for every Wisconsin county is the standard $647,200.
+FHA loan limits see more variation, though, as two counties have a cap above the standard $420,680.
+They are Pierce and St. Croix.

 Conforming and FHA Loan Limits by County

 Wisconsin was actually one of the very first states to require sellers to disclose property defects.
 Those laws still stand, and sellers must fill buyers in on the status of sewage disposal, insulation, the quality of the home structure and common interests like homeowners’ association fees.
 While this protects buyers, a home inspection is still the best way to feel confident in a property purchase.

 If you are in the market for a mortgage in the Badger State, you will inevitably come across the 30-year fixed-rate mortgage.
 This is the most common home loan option for buyers.
 It offers lower payments and a fixed interest rate.
 It can be easier to budget for your monthly mortgage payments with this home loan because your payments will remain the same for the duration of the loan, unless you refinance.

 You can also choose a 15-year fixed-rate mortgage which will allow you to pay off your loan in half the time and you’ll pay less in interest, but you can expect your monthly payments to be higher.